Important Events From This day in History June 16th

 16th June, 2006 : The son of the last Italian king, Prince Victor Emmanuel, was arrested on charges of corruption and recruiting prostitutes for a casino.
 Victor Emmanuel's return to Italy in 2003 marked the end of the fifty-six years of exile that the former royal family faced.
 Victor Emmanuel denied the charges and his family maintained his innocence, claiming the the arrested was a publicity stunt by the police.

 16 June, 2007 - Hostages Freed in Nigeria

 16th June, 2007 : Abductors freed ten Indian nationals that had been held hostage for two weeks.
 The release came a few days after a former militia leader was released on bail, and a week after several other hostages were set free.

-16th June, 2008 : Honda delivers the first of 200 Honda FCX Clarity's which run on hydrogen and electricity, emitting only water vapour.
-They are only available on lease and in California where there are a few hydrogen fuelling stations.
+16th June, 2008 : Honda delivers the first of 200 Honda FCX Clarity's which run on hydrogen and electricity, emitting only water vapor.
+They are only available on lease and in California where there are a few hydrogen fueling stations.

 when riots erupted over the Vancouver Canucks' Stanley Cup loss to the New York Rangers.

 16 June, 2012 - China Sends First Woman to Space

 16th June, 2012 : China has launched its latest space mission that would include the country's first woman astronaut.
 Liu Yang, a 33 year old military pilot, was a part of the crew aboard the Shenzou-9 capsule that would spend a week at the Tiangong space lab to test systems and conduct experiments.

 Born: June 16th, 1955, Carbondale, IL, USA